1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 The course is FREE if taken for no credit.

 Limited space is available for the 10-week class during the fall term.
 Full scholarships are available to Portland residents for the non-credit course.
 Deadline for scholarship application is Aug.
-31, 2018, however the class fills quickly and you are encouraged to apply as soon as possible.
+31, 2019, however the class fills quickly and you are encouraged to apply as soon as registration opens in early August.

 You may also take the course for one undergraduate or graduate credit at PSU.
 Contact the Urban Studies and Planning Department for more information.
 To register for paid non-credit/audit or non-admitted one-credit class: Contact PSU Admissions Office.